 A break clause will be inserted within this contract.
 The vessel will be lifted out of the water on its cradle.
 If the NMRN receive their funding approval for the NMRN Hartlepool development, then the NMRN will continue the contract for the supplier to manage the transport of the vessel to NMRN Hartlepool before September 2018.
 If the NMRN does not receive funding for the development, then the NMRN will review and may terminate the contract, keeping the vessel out of the water and in storage in the Solent.

-Despite this break clause, the NMRN will require the supplier to plan the project with the view that the vessel will be lift out of the water and transported to Hartlepool before September 2018.
+Despite this break clause, the NMRN will require the supplier to plan the project with the view that the vessel will be lifted out of the water and transported to Hartlepool before September 2018.

 Deliverables